Valid model-free spatial prediction: Discussion

 Future research directions include extending the work to spatial processes with discrete observations, e.g., when $Y(s)$ is binary or a count.
-Generalized spatial linear models are compatible with our current framework, see \eqref{eq:glm}, but continuity in the distribution function is required.
+Generalized spatial linear models are compatible with our current framework (see the Appendix), but continuity in the distribution function is required.
 Therefore, further studies would be required to establish the validity of conformal prediction for discrete data.
-It is also of interest to extend the proposed spatial conformal prediction methods to temporal or multivariate spatial data.
+Another limitation of the proposed algorithms is that they only produce intervals for a single location.
+Generalizing the algorithms to produce joint intervals for multiple locations would be useful in some applications.
+One option is to use a Bonferroni correction; of course, this may be inefficient for many simultaneous predictions, but greater efficiency would require model assumptions to link the multiple locations and facilitate information sharing.
+It would also be of interest to extend the proposed spatial conformal prediction methods to spatiotemporal data, perhaps building on recent work for time series data \citep{xu2020conformal, zaffran2022adaptive}.